 Did I wish him ill?
 Not at all.
 The man who had done untold harm to my life was not the slowly dying man who came into my home ten months ago.
 This was simply an old and scared man knowing he had a difficult future awaiting and knowing there was no way he could escape it.
 He had all my compassion, but I felt little attachment.
 Would I prefer for him to have been alive?
 Not at all.
 It was time for him to go.
 For his own sake too.
 I felt no guilt for not caring, because my conscience was clear that I had done all I could for him while it could make a difference.

 I didn’t particularly like my father.
 He was of a judgmental nature and had let me down in some of my worst times in life.
+He had abused me to drive me out of his home repeatedly, taunted me into some of the most desperate and destructive choices to shape my life.
 While he had been a paragon to his blood relatives and colleagues, at home, he had been cruel to my mother and me as well once I entered my teens.
 I hadn’t lived with him for the most part of my life and frankly had no ambition to be around him at all till his fall last May brought the parents crashing back into my life.
 His condition had deteriorated too much for them to live safely on their own.
 My mother was not capable of caring for him alone.
 I rented a larger place in a hurry while we extended his stay in hospital so we could move him here.

 In these months, I saw another side of my father.
 The monster who kept trying to drive me out of his home was another creature while living in my home.
 He was a helpless old man who pined to see the home he had purchased with his sweat and blood one last time before he died.
 A wish we were not able to fulfill, because of his condition, and the fact that we were two women and a disabled child other than him in the home, with no real manpower for the kind of effort it would have to be.